 Best places to visit in Vietnam: Discover the Southern Vietnam

 We will never get bored of talking about the S-shaped country Vietnam and how this nation charms million tourists all around the world.
-Vietnam always amazes travelers as there are no two regions in this country have the same color.
-Each Vietnamese region, the south, the north, or the central has its separate attractions, traditions and lifestyle.
+Vietnam always amazes travelers as there are no two regions in this country that have the same color.
+Each Vietnamese region, the south, the north, or the central has its separate attractions, traditions, and lifestyle.
 And the important thing is they are all so charming in their own way.

-Comparing to the north, southern Vietnam has the more humid and hotter general weather condition, which creates different and interesting attractions, life-style and flavors in their cuisines.
+Comparing to the north, southern Vietnam has a more humid and hotter general weather condition, which creates different and interesting attractions, life-style and flavors in their cuisines.
 Make sure that these names below will be ticked off in your Vietnam must-see list:

 The sleepless city Ho Chi Minh, previously known as Saigon, is like a colorful dream that will never stop (unless you do).
 It has shaken off the image of a war-torn city to become a thriving metropolis, challenging Singapore, Bangkok and the other traditional powerhouses of Southeast Asia.
 In this city, tourists can find fine restaurants, flash hotels, glitzy bars and clubs, shops and malls selling imported luxury brand products; adding a glossy veneer to the city’s hotchpotch landscape of French stones of the empire, mystic pagodas and temples, Soviet-style housing blocks.